-Find out how to get the freshest food possible from the the people who grow it.
+How to save money and get the freshest food possible—from the the people who grow it.

 Farmers count on the income from markets to get by; nearly all who participate in open markets run very small operations, and the profit margin is slim.

 If you spend $100 at a farmers’ market, $62 goes back into the local economy, and $99 out of $100 stays in the state

 If you spend $100 at a grocery store, only $25 stays here.
 So, where do you want your money to go?
 Check out these secrets supermarkets won’t tell you.

 Not sure?
 Ask to taste before buying

 Almost all farmers are happy to provide a sample.

 Local farm products would sell for much more in any specialty store, where there would be additional overhead costs and markups.

 With the very thin margins, the prices are often incredibly fair and there’s no room for bargaining.
 The best way to get a good deal?
 Be a consistent customer.

 It’s not really about retail sales